MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 <details><summary>4.
 API message extension</summary>

 API-based message extensions are a potent tool that enhances your Teams app's functionality by integrating with external APIs.
-This enhances the capabilities of your app and provide a richer user experience.
+This enhances the capabilities of your app and provides a richer user experience.
 To implement message extension from an API, you need to follow these guidelines:

 * The `Commands.id` property in app manifest must match the corresponding `operationId` in the OpenAPI Description.
 * If a required parameter is without a default value, the command `parameter.name` in the app manifest must match the `parameter.name` in the OpenAPI Description.